 As students nationwide struggled with the drastic academic adjustments the virus caused, Jacksonville College’s Teaching & Learning Center (TLC) extended its tutoring to 11 hours a day.

 “The additional summer hours for online tutoring have allowed students to receive tutoring throughout the day and early evening, giving them extra time to get assistance to successfully complete their coursework,” said TLC director Jan Modisette.

 “Four tutors are monitoring their computers from 8 a.m. through 7 p.m. weekdays, offering tutoring in all subjects and technical assistance for submitting assignments in addition to giving friendly smiles with encouragement to students who are often lonely during the pandemic,” Modisette added.

-Based on future social distancing directives, plans for the fall semester could include hybrid classes, meaning a combination of face-to-face instruction and remote learning may be used to follow guidelines.
+Based on future social distancing directives, plans for the fall semester could include hybrid classes, meaning face-to-face instruction combined with remote learning may be used to follow guidelines.

 The college has established a COVID-19 task force that is studying what procedures to establish when students return to campus.
 The overarching protocol is to follow the recommendations from local and federal public health officials, Welch said.